tweezerchef/carousel/README.md

 Right now its just a simple carousel that I'm using the basic "card" example from MUI and creating an array of duplicates 9/27/2023 more to come very soon
-To see the carousel in action, clone the repo and run npm install and then npm start
+To see the carousel in action and run locally, clone the repo the go into the carousel directory run npm install and then npm start
 ```Thats it!```
 I'm also creating a tutorial heres the work in progress
 https://medium.com/@ltomblock/crafting-a-professional-looking-carousel-with-react-and-mui-746a86af0ab0